The Conversion of Saul

 Of all the Pharisees and Sadducees in Jerusalem, Saul was the one who had the greatest hatred towards people of the “Way”, and he made it his personal mission to stamp the movement out, before it could gain too much of a hold on the Jewish people.

 So in Acts 9, we see him asking for authority to hunt them down in the northern Syrian city of Damascus, where his own people (Hellenist Jews) lived; and bring them back to Jerusalem, under arrest.

 “As he journeyed he came near Damascus, and suddenly a light shone around him from heaven.
-Then he fell to the ground, and heard a voice saying to him, ‘Saul, Saul, why are you persecuting me?’
+Then he fell to the ground, and heard a voice saying to him, ‘Saul, Saul, why are you persecuting Me?’

-And he said, ‘Who are you, Lord?’
+And he said, ‘Who are You, Lord?’

 Then the Lord said, ‘I am Jesus, whom you are persecuting.
 It is hard for you to kick against the goads.’”

 Being a Pharisee, Saul would have known from scripture that such an experience could only be the work of God, hence the word “Lord”.
 But he definitely would not have expected it to be Jesus!
 And what is a goad?
-It was a stick with a metal tip, used to poke oxen to keep them moving.
+It was a stick with a steel tip, used to poke oxen to keep them moving.
 Often they would kick against the goad that caused the pain, only making it worse.
 Jesus was implying Saul was fighting a losing battle trying to fend off the people of the Way.